-I’d overshot by several hundred yards when a glimpse of an old fire ring had me bushwhacking and getting out my GPS.
-That’s when I realized my blunder.
+I’d overshot the forest road junction by several hundred yards when a glimpse of an old fire ring had me bushwhacking to take a closer look,and getting out my GPS to tag it’s location.
+That’s when I realized my navigational blunder.

-Now, a normal person in this predicament would either follow the GPS or at least get out their compass so they can check what direction they are heading off in.
+Setting off in search of the missed junction, a normal person in this predicament would either use their GPS, or at least get out their compass so they can check what direction they are heading off in.
 Not me.
 I blithely hiked back up the trail, missing my turning point yet again.

-This time I got out the compass, turned around, and started looking for the tree and rock that marks the turn.
-Then it was just a matter of hiking along the forest road until I was on top of the ridge where I needed to turn west.
-Then, using the compass I headed off in the general direction of the campsite.
+After realizing I had made yet another navigational blunder, I finally got out the compass, turned around, and started looking for the tree and rock that marks the turn.
+Having found the junction, it was just a matter of hiking along the forest road until I was on top of the ridge where I needed to turn west.
+At that point, using the compass I headed off in the general direction of the campsite.

-I’ve tried navigating using the GPS, but I prefer to use my compass.
+I’ve tried navigating in dense woodland using the GPS, but I’ve found that a compass works better.
 Especially when I’m bushwhacking.
 It’s a lot easier to take a bearing, pick a mark (a tree) fifty to one hundred yards or so away, walk to the tree, and then take another bearing.
 The trees are so thick that you can’t see much further than that.

 Hike for the day done.